Some quick thoughts on the 2008 Ferrari Perlé sparkling wine from the Trento DOC.

 The wine was disgorge in 2015 after spending over 6 years aging on the lees and bottled with 6-8 g/l dosage.
 In addition to the sugar, the liqueur d’expedition includes some “select wines” which Ferrari describes as a “family secret”.

 High intensity nose.
 Lemon custard and pastry dough.
-Some floral and spice elements.
+Some floral and spice elements are also present.
 Very evocative.

 This is a pretty stellar bottle for around $30-35.
-It’s a vintage Champagne-style wine that has been aged 6 years that priced better than most non-vintage Champagnes!
+This wine’s been aged like a vintage Champagne but is priced better than most non-vintage Champagnes!